Professor David C. Bell

 Associate Director of the Center for Nanoscale Systems

 School of Engineering and Applied Sciences

-Manager Imaging and Analysis, Center for Nanoscale Systems
+Head Imaging and Analysis Group, Center for Nanoscale Systems

 Professor at the Harvard Extension School